-S33 The exterior gloss of robots must not exceed 30Gs,
+S32 The exterior gloss of robots must not exceed 30Gs,

-Except for the optical axis, camera lens and other components that cannot function under low gloss.
-However, they must be kept more than 100mm away from the edge of the armor light indicators.
+An exception is made for optical equipment, such as camera lenses and other equipment that cannot be made non-glossy.
+However, they must be kept more than 100mm away from the edge of the Armor Module side indicators.